Carnival Vista Ship Review [PHOTOS]

 These rooms come in different types: interior, oceanview, balcony, or suite.
 They also provide exclusive access to a lounge, where families can enjoy complimentary snacks, play games, and consult a concierge at specific hours.

-There are a handful of these staterooms accommodating five guests with two bathrooms to avoid everyone trying to get ready at once.
+A handful of these staterooms accommodate five guests with two bathrooms to avoid everyone trying to get ready at once.

 Havana Staterooms